MunGell/Codeigniter-TwitterOAuth/README.md

 	);
 	$result = $connection->post('statuses/update', $data);

-More information about Twitter OAuth methods available on [Twitter Developer Page](http://dev.twitter.com).
+More information about Twitter API methods available on [Twitter Developer Page](http://dev.twitter.com).

 In addition there is sample authentication controller in the repository.
 Please refer to controller directory.

 Feedback
 --------

-Library related issues should be published in [the library issue tracker](https://github.com/abraham/twitteroauth/issues).
+Library related issues should be send to [official issue tracker](https://github.com/abraham/twitteroauth/issues).

 Any other question are welcome [here](https://github.com/MunGell/Codeigniter-TwitterOAuth/issues).